DUI with Property Damage

 Defenses in DUI Property Damage Cases in Tampa, FL

-Despite the seriousness of the accusation, in DUI cases with Property Damage, certain defense are more likely to be available, including:
+Despite the seriousness of the accusation, in DUI cases with Property Damage under Section 316.193(3)(c)1, F.S., certain types of unique defense are more likely to be available, including:

 - Crash Report Privilege -The accident report privilege under Florida law provides immunity to a person making a statement during the course of an accident or crash investigation including during a DUI with property damage investigation in Florida.